Black Spots on Lips: 10 Causes with Natural Remedies

 Baking soda has exfoliating properties due to its alkaline nature, which can help remove dead skin cells and reduce the appearance of dark spots on the lips.

-• Start by mixing 2 teaspoons of baking soda with a few drops of water until you form a thick paste.
+• Mix two teaspoons of baking soda with a few drops of water until you form a thick paste.

-• Then, using a cotton swab, apply the paste directly onto the affected area.
+• Then, apply the paste directly onto the affected area using a cotton swab.

-• Let it sit for 5-7 minutes, then rinse it off with lukewarm water.
+• Let it sit for 5-7 minutes, then rinse it with lukewarm water.

-• You should repeat this process twice a day for at least a week to see results.
+• You should repeat this process twice daily for at least a week to see results.

 Alternatively, you can also mix baking soda with honey or lemon juice for added benefits.
-Make sure to use a moisturizer after every application to prevent your lips from drying out.
+Make sure to use a moisturizer after every application to prevent your lips from drying.

 8. Olive oil